The book

 Every natural language can assemble words into a declarative sentence.
 We perform a variety of actions with these sentences.
 This book is about how.
 I identify four effects that the use of a declarative characteristically has, pinpoint the cognitive processes that cause these effects, and explain what we do with declaratives with respect to these effects and their causes.
 Along the way, new and familiar conclusions are drawn.

 This book is under contract with Oxford University Press.
-Feedback is welcome.
-Feel free to contact me about any of the chapters below that are drafted.
+If you are interested in taking a peek, feel free to email me for the latest draft.

 After a speaker’s use of a declarative, a hearer forms a representation of the speech event.
 This effect is the result of event cognition.
 It underwrites the interpretation of words that require the representation of the speech event.